Driving in Mexico City – What you need to Know

 What is the Hoy No Circula program?

-The goal of the “Hoy No Circula” program is to set standards that reduce vehicular traffic in the State of Mexico and DF, thus limiting the environmental pollution.
-Decreasing pollution directly impacts the health of citizens by ensuring better air to breathe.
-Additionally, by restricting the ability to drive the motorized vehicle, the program encourages the use of alternative means such as cycling.
+First of all, the goal of the “Hoy No Circula” program is to set standards that reduce vehicular traffic in the State of Mexico and DF, thus limiting environmental pollution.
+While decreasing pollution directly impacts the health of citizens by ensuring better air to breathe.
+Consequently, by restricting driving in Mexico with a motorized vehicle, the program encourages the use of alternative means such as cycling.

 How does it work?